mjknj18/Stock-Market-Trend-Analysis/README.md

 # Stock Market Trend Analysis

-### Examine changes and provide insight on changes in sampled stock data for several year-long periods.

-Finding yearly net and percentage differences, as well as overall volume, to identify best, worst, and largest stocks.
+Using sampled data from several years of stock market activity, the goal of this projct was to understand the overall yearly changes in each stock.
+Since the baseline data was provided in Micrsosoft Excel, Visual Basic was used to clean and process the data, as well as calculate the desired outputs.

 ## Questions